-Food: You will be provided a healthy whole-foods vegan diet.
+Food: You will be provided a healthy whole foods vegan diet.
 No oil, bread, pasta or other heavily processed foods are allowed in the kitchen.

 Please note that no animal foods are to be brought onto the farm; a vegan establishment.
 No hunting or fishing, as this disturbs the delicate rainforest ecosystem that is already damaged by clear-cutting for cattle.
 No cigarette smoking on the property.
 No drugs or alcohol.
 The composting toilet system we use is designed for vegans and doesn't safely function when people consume animal products.
 Please plan to not consume any animal products a few days prior and for the duration of your stay here, even when you are not on the property.
 Thank you.

-We prefer volunteers who are plant-based vegan; please tell us of your dietary inclinations when applying.
+We only accept volunteers who are plant-based vegan; please tell us of your dietary inclinations when applying.